 Natural Supplements & Treatments!

 are several supplements you should consider either for the relief of symptoms, or even for general good health and to keep certain symptoms from appearing.

-GLUCOSAMINE & CONDROITIN: We recommend that all adult Labs get glucosamine and chondroitin as part of their daily diet.
+GLUCOSAMINE & CONDROITIN: We recommend that all large breed dogs get glucosamine and chondroitin as part of their daily diet, starting at middle age.
 This keep joints well-lubricated and prevents and controls damage from hip dysplasia, arthritis and othe bone and joint disorders.
 Some grain-free foods already contain this as a supplement.
 That is sufficient in most adult dogs.
 But if you dog already has the symptoms of dysplasia or arthritis or other bone problem, giving tgis as a supplement will help alleviate discomfort and slow down degeneration.

 FOR EAR MITES AND YEAST INFECTIONS: As we mentioned above coconut oil helps control yeast infections throughout the body, and should be given alongside whatever other treatment you are using.
 For this, we use Vet Organics Eco Ears.
 This product is an all-natural, organic treatment that clears up itchy-ear problems regardless of their cause!
 Whether the source of the itching is ear mites or a yeast infection, this product will clear it up.
 Usually you will see relief in 2-3 days, but follow through for 10 days to make sure it is completely taken care of.
 We have used this on our Shelby, who has had persistent yeast problems in her ears over the course of her life.
 We would not be without the stuff now.

-FOR HOT SPOTS, ACNE AND SKIN RASHES: The folks that make the EcoEars above also have a natural remedy for hot spots.
-We have usedthis product many times, and have always had success with it.
+FOR HOT SPOTS, ACNE AND SKIN RASHES: The folks that make the EcoEars above also have a natural remedy for these problems.
+We have usedthis product many times, and have always had great success with it.
 It is called Vet Organics EcoSpot

 tick & internal